stvorl/basyn/README.txt

   Update bitmap only (no destination device writing): basyn -l /dev/sda1 -m SYNC -b /root/sda1.bitmap -a PUSH

+  Force rebuild bitmap from scratch: basyn -l /dev/sda1 -r /dev/sda1 -h 10.0.0.1 -a PUSH -m SYNC -b /root/sda1.bitmap --reset-bitmap

+  Use case: after switching destination device, reset bitmap to match new destination: basyn -l /dev/sda1 -r /dev/new_device -h 10.0.0.1 -a PUSH -m SYNC -b /root/sda1.bitmap --reset-bitmap

 NOTES:

 1. In any selected mode, at least a one-time sequential read of both devices will be performed during SYNC (and one read and one write during COPY).
 For slow HDDs and large volume sizes, this process can take hours.
 It may also reduce the lifespan of the devices if used regularly.
 If this is a concern, consider using DRBD (Distributed Replicated Block Device) instead.
 It tracks and marks changed blocks in real time and transfers only necessary changes, monitoring sync state.

-2. During COPY/SYNC, esp. of big devices, source device can take some changes by other processes.
-If changed area already passed by script, those changes will not be transferred to receiving device, and its data can be inconsistent.
-If filesystem on source device is mounted for write, EVEN if it was no data direct writes, some metadata yet can be overwritten, depending of used abstraction layer (atime attribute, for example, by almost any filesystem driver).
-Things can be worse if device is given to virtual machine, that we cannot stop.
-Even usage of --recheck will not help us to confirm "no-error-state" in those cases, because it is just another full read of devices, it takes time, and while the reading is on, the device can receive more changes by other processes.

 2. During COPY/SYNC, especially for large devices, the source device may be modified by other processes.
 If changes occur in areas that have already been processed by the script, those changes will not be transferred to the receiving device, leading to potential data inconsistency.
-If the filesystem on the source device is mounted with write access, even without direct data writes, some metadata may still be altered � depending on the abstraction layer in use (e.g., the atime attribute, which is updated by almost all filesystem drivers).
+If the filesystem on the source device is mounted with write access, even without direct data writes, some metadata may still be altered - depending on the abstraction layer in use (e.g., the atime attribute, which is updated by almost all filesystem drivers).
 The situation becomes even worse if the device is used by a virtual machine that cannot be stopped.

-Even using `--recheck` won't guarantee a "no-error state" in such cases, since it performs yet another full read of both devices � which takes time � and the source may be modified once again during this process.
+Even using `--recheck` won't guarantee a "no-error state" in such cases, since it performs yet another full read of both devices - which takes time - and the source may be modified once again during this process.

 Therefore, it is strongly recommended to remount filesystems as read-only during sync, or to use LVM snapshots as the synchronization source.
 For example:

-5. Bitmap files store hash values for each buffer-sized block of the source device.
-The bitmap file structure includes:
-   - Header with magic number, device size, buffer size, and hash function ID
-   - Hash values for all blocks
-   Important considerations when using bitmaps:
-   - The bitmap file must match the device size, buffer size (--buffer), and hash function (--hash).
-If any of these parameters change, you must delete the old bitmap file and create a new one.
-   - Bitmap files reduce I/O operations by eliminating destination device reads, making sync operations faster, especially for slow devices or high-latency network connections.
-   - When using bitmaps, only the source device is read and compared against stored hashes.
-Changed blocks are written to the destination (if specified).
-   - Bitmap files can be used for tracking changes without a destination device, allowing you to monitor which blocks have changed over time. lvcreate --size 10G --snapshot --name mytome-2sync /dev/vgroup/mytome basyn --local=/dev/vgroup/mytome-2sync --remote=/dev/vcopies/mytome --host=10.0.0.1 --action=PUSH --mode=SYNC lvremove --force /dev/vgroup/mytome-2sync
+  lvcreate --size 10G --snapshot --name mytome-2sync /dev/vgroup/mytome
+  basyn --local=/dev/vgroup/mytome-2sync --remote=/dev/vcopies/mytome --host=10.0.0.1 --action=PUSH --mode=SYNC
+  lvremove --force /dev/vgroup/mytome-2sync